The Catcher in the Rye: Understanding the Basics

-The Catcher in the Rye tells the story of a few days in the life of Holden Caulfield, a seventeen year-old boy who has been expelled from prep school.
-Holden doesn’t want his parents to know that he has been expelled, so he decides to visit New York to take up some time before going home for Christmas vacation.
+The Catcher in the Rye tells the story of Holden Caulfield, a seventeen year-old boy growing up in the 1950s who has been expelled from prep school.
+Holden is nervous about telling his parents that he has been expelled, so he decides to visit New York City before going home for Christmas vacation.
 He recounts his less-than-wholesome adventures in the city, obsesses over how “phony” people are, and finds himself in a constant state of loneliness in this classic novel by J.D.
 Salinger.

-Recommended sources to build a basic level of understanding of The Catcher in the Rye:
+Here are some recommended sources to build a basic understanding of The Catcher in the Rye:

-When you start delving deeper into your research, you may be looking for very specific information, historical facts, or even critical responses.
-The Catcher in the Rye has always been considered a controversial book; from the author to the subject matter of the novel, there are quite a few reasons that critics and students alike may find this book intriguing.
-For one, J.D.
-Salinger was a very private man and was careful not to share many intimate details of his life prior to his death in 2010, leaving many to speculate just how much of Catcher was based on personal experience.
-Furthermore, when Salinger published Catcher, it attracted a lot of attention—both positive and negative.
-The novel often made its way on to banned-books lists because of inappropriate language, sexual situations, and violent content, as well as conventionally unethical behavior on the part of the main character.
+Since its publication in 1951, The Catcher in the Rye has spurred controversy and discussion.
+Everything from the author himself to the actual subject matter of the novel has intrigued and sparked debate among teachers and students alike.
+For example, J.D.
+Salinger was a very private man, and was careful not to share many intimate details of his life prior to his death in 2010.
+There were and are many who speculate that Catcher was based on the author’s personal life and experiences.
+Furthermore, when Salinger published Catcher, it attracted quickly gained both criticism and success.
+The novel often made its way onto banned-books lists, due to its inclusion of inappropriate language, sexual situations, and violent content, as well as behavior deemed unethical for the time on the part of the main character.

-Whether you find Holden Caulfield incredibly annoying or totally awesome, you would probably agree that he is undergoing some kind of major psychological change.
+Whether you find Holden Caulfield incredibly annoying or totally awesome, you would probably agree that he is undergoing some kind of major psychological change in the novel.
 Holden is neurotic, attempting to come to terms with the tragedies and disturbances he has been subject to during his lifetime.
 He is also losing his innocence as he tries very hard to become a member of the adult community.
-Additionally, Holden narrates the story from a psychiatric hospital, which has lead psychologists to formally analyze this notable literary character.
+Additionally, he narrates the story from a psychiatric hospital, which has lead many psychologists to formally analyze this notable literary character.

-The story’s protagonist constantly criticizes the society in which he lives.
-Holden Caulfield loves to use the word “phony” to describe the people in the world around him, and he indiscriminately comments on different types of craziness, madness, and insanity that he is subject to.
-How does this word choice (in addition to his profanity) affect the story being told?
+Holden Caulfield, the story’s protagonist, constantly criticizes the society in which he lives.
+He consistently uses the word “phony” to describe the majority of people in the world around him, and he indiscriminately comments on different types of mental illness, madness, and insanity that he is suffering from.
+How does this word choice (in addition to his rather frequent profanity) affect the story being told?
 Is this a reflection of society as a whole during the 1950s, or is it a commentary on a generation of adolescents growing up during this time period?
-Holden’s word choice speaks volumes and impacts the tone, as well as individuals’ interpretations of the novel as a whole.
+Holden’s word choice speaks volumes and impacts the overall tone of the novel, as well as individuals’ interpretations of the work as a whole.

 To read the poem and start your analysis, check out: